ResEng-OpenFOAM/assignment-03-openfoam-simulation-in-nutshell/README.md

    |      diagonal      |                      | |
    |      DILU     |                      | |
    |      SymGaussSeidel     |                      | |

 ## Intermediate-level skills

-I think The basic-level section made it clear that the best configuration to use is the **PBiCG** as the solver and **DILU** as its preconditioner.
+I think the basic-level section made it clear that the best configuration to use is the **PBiCG** as the solver and **DILU** as its preconditioner.
 So, we'll continue with this configuration.

 ### Mesh Density

-What if we increase cells number in our domain? from 9 to 20, 300, 10000.
+What if we increase cells number in our domain? from 9 to 20, 300, 10000 (focus on iteration number per timestep).

 > Cell Size issues usually arise in transient simulations.
 As this is a steady-state one, we
 > are relatively safe.
 We can go for 100000 cells without problems (capturing a change of the order 1e-5 in T value